-- Students awarded "High Honors" must achieve all A's. - Students awarded "Honors" must achieve all A's and B's in any combination. - A 'X' (needs to improve) or ~ (developing) cannot be present on the report card or it makes the student ineligible for honor roll, regardless of the students' grades. - Any student caught cheating or plagiarizing is automatically removed from honor roll for that trimester, regardless of the students' grades. - Any grade of a "C", "D", "F", or "incomplete" makes a student ineligible for honor roll. - Students enrolled in JCA Algebra/Biology must maintain an "A" or "B" grade in order to earn/maintain Honor Roll status.
+- Students awarded "High Honors" must achieve all A's. - Students awarded "Honors" must achieve all A's and B's in any combination. - A 'X' (needs to improve) or ~ (developing) cannot be present on the report card or it makes the student ineligible for honor roll, regardless of the students' grades. - Any student caught cheating or plagiarizing is automatically removed from honor roll for that trimester, regardless of the students' grades. - Any student placed in an in- or out -of school suspension is automatically removed from honor roll for that trimester, regardless of the students' grades.

+- Any grade of a "C", "D", "F", or "incomplete" makes a student ineligible for honor roll. - Students enrolled in JCA Algebra/Biology must maintain an "A" or "B" grade in order to earn/maintain Honor Roll status.